-However, where intra-EU migrants did make their choice to migrate to the country of destination based on what they knew of the country, this awareness of, and attraction to, the country of destination was most commonly obtained through previous travel for work, for holidays, or for short-term stays as language students or exchange students.
+However, where intra-EU migrants did make their choice to migrate to the country of destination based on what they knew of the country, this awareness of, and attraction to, the country of destination was most commonly obtained through previous travel or stay in the EU country for work, for holidays, study programs or for short-term stays as language students or exchange students.
 A smaller number of research participants explained that their interest in, and attraction to, the country of destination was based on cultural exports from that country, for example in the form of literature and films.
-For example, one German national explained that her fascination with Sweden started:
+For example, one French national spoke about how her fascination for the UK had started when reading Harry Potter and she said that this was a contributing factor for her to decide on studying in the UK.
+A German national explained that her fascination with Sweden started: